Ran-L0g/Lab-04-Web-Technologies-2501/README.md

 ### 1. Viewing the User List
 - As a USER, I want to view the complete list of users so that I can chat with someone.
-- As a USER, I want to view the complete list of users so that I can block someone.
-- As a USER, I want to view the complete list of users so that I can follow someone.
 - As a USER, I want to view the complete list of users so that I can add someone to a group.
-- As an ADMIN, I want to view the complete list of users so that I can Delete someone's account.
-- As an ADMIN, I want to view the complete list of users so that I can moderate someone's account.

 **Acceptance Criteria:**
 - The list should display all users currently registered on the platform.
-- Each user should appear with their name and an option to chat / block / follow.
+- Each user should appear with their name and an option to chat.

 ### 2. Viewing the Chat List:
 - As a USER, I want to have access to a list of all my active conversations, so that I can continue a previous conversation.
 - As a USER, I want to have access to a list of all my active conversations, so that I can see what I texted.
 - As a USER, I want to view the complete message history with another user, so that I can follow the conversation without losing context.

+**Acceptance Criteria:**
+- The message view should show all sent and received messages with the selected user.
+- Messages should appear in chronological order.
+- Sent and received messages should be visually distinguishable, sent should be lighter color while recieved should be a darker color.

+### 3. Extra things for later:
+- As a USER, I want to view the complete list of users so that I can block someone.
+- As a USER, I want to view the complete list of users so that I can follow someone.
 - As a USER, I want to see the chat list, so that I can block someone when they bother me.
 - As a USER, I want to see the chat list, so that I can follow someone when I like them.
+- As an ADMIN, I want to view the complete list of users so that I can Delete someone's account.
+- As an ADMIN, I want to view the complete list of users so that I can moderate someone's account.

 **Acceptance Criteria:**
+- Each user should appear with their name and an option to follow.
-- The message view should show all sent and received messages with the selected user, and also show a follow and block button.
+- The message view should show a follow and block button.
-- Messages should appear in chronological order.
-- Sent and received messages should be visually distinguishable, sent should be lighter color while recieved should be a darker color.